-“Honey.
-We need to talk.”
+“Honey, we need to talk.”

 “I’ve had a rough day today, and my anxiety is really bad.
 I’m going to revert tonight.
-Probably in five minutes or so.
-I need a diapy change.”
+Once it happens I’ll need a diapy change.”

-“Alright- well- look, this is a playoff game.
+“Alright, well, look, this is a playoff game.
 The Jets haven’t been this close to the Cup in a long time and there’s only 10 minutes left in the third period.
 Just let me watch it and-”

 “No!”
 She shrieked.
 “Baby need diapy change and stowy-time now!”

 I sighed deeply, but not loud enough for her to hear, and turned off the TV.
 I held her hand and walked her to our bedroom.
 I sleep in a bedroom with over 200 stuffed animals.

 As I placed a pacifier into an adult woman’s mouth I thought back to when Melissa and I had first met at a La Dispute show in 2015.
 We hung out that night after the show and partied until dawn.
 She even told me she was into some weird roleplaying stuff when we had breakfast together the following morning.
 I just assumed that she meant she liked to pretend she was a school teacher, or a cop or something during sex.
 I never imagined it would be anything like this.
 She was cute, fun, and seemingly cool when I met her.
 I was a young, desperate fool who just had to have a girlfriend.
 I was too desperate and too impatient.
 Now here I am, reading “Green Eggs and Ham” to a 22-year-old with a septum piercing, a pacifier, and sparrow tattoos.